 The main international airport is located on its own island near the city of Malè, but most of the resorts are located on separate islands.
 Unless you stay on the island of Malè (trust me, you don’t want to), you will need to catch either a domestic flight, seaplane or boat, depending on how far away your resort is from the main island.

-Malé International Airport is not the most modern airport in terms of facilities.
+Malé International Airport is not a modern airport by any standard.
 Once you process through immigration, you’ll need to collect your luggage and check-in with your resort transfer desk, which can take a while because they have to wait for other guests who might be accompanying you on your transfer.
 You might get the impression that this process is very unorganized (because it is), but somehow it all seems to work, and you will eventually board a bus to take you to your transfer service.

 Traveller Tip: If you plan on exchanging or withdrawing money, picking up snacks or a sim card, the airport may be the last and cheapest opportunity to do so.